FFMS/ffms2/doc/ffms2-api.md

 ```c++
 int FFMS_GetPresentSources();
 ```
-Checks which source modules the library was compiled with and returns an integer by binary OR'ing the relevant constants from `FFMS_Sources` together.
+Checks which source modules the library was compiled with and returns an integer by binary OR'ing the relevant constants from [FFMS_Sources][Sources] together.

 ### FFMS_GetEnabledSources - checks what source modules are actually available for use
 [GetEnabledSources]: #ffms_getenabledsources---checks-what-source-modules-are-actually-available-for-use
 ```c++
 int FFMS_GetEnabledSources();
 ```
-Does the same thing as `FFMS_GetPresentSources` but checks what source modules are actually available for use instead of which ones are compiled in.
+Does the same thing as [FFMS_GetPresentSources][GetPresentSources] but checks what source modules are actually available for use instead of which ones are compiled in.

 ### FFMS_GetVersion - returns FFMS_VERSION constant
 [GetVersion]: #ffms_getversion---returns-ffms_version-constant